bioacoustic-ai/bacpipe/README.md

 # Usage

-Modify the __config.yaml__ file in the root directory to specify the path to your __dataset__.
-Define what models to run by specifying the strings in the __embedding_model__ list (copy and paste as needed).
-If you want to run a dimensionality reduction model (currently only supporting UMAP), specify the name in the __dim_reduction_model__ variable.
+Modify the [config.yaml](config.yaml) file in the root directory to specify the path to your `dataset`.
+Define what models to run by specifying the strings in the `embedding_model` list (copy and paste as needed).
+If you want to run a dimensionality reduction model, specify the name in the `dim_reduction_model` variable.

 Once the configuration is complete, execute the run_pipeline.py file (make sure the environment is activated) `python run_pipeline.py` .

-While the scripts are executed, directories will be created in the __bacpipe.evaluation__ directory.
-Embeddings will be saved in __bacpipe.evaluation.embeddings__ and if selected, reduced dimensionality embeddings will be saved in __bacpipe.evaluation.dim_reduced_embeddings__.
+While the scripts are executed, directories will be created in the `bacpipe/evaluation` directory.
+Embeddings will be saved in `bacpipe/evaluation/embeddings` (see [here](bacpipe/evaluation/embeddings/README.md) for more info) and if selected, reduced dimensionality embeddings will be saved in `bacpipe/evaluation/dim_reduced_embeddings` (see [here](bacpipe/evaluation/dim_reduced_embeddings/README.md) for more infor) .

-Please raise issues if there are questions or bugs.
-Also, please cite the authors of the respective models, all models are referenced in the table below.
+# Evaluation

+Evaluation of the models is possible in different ways, which is all explained  [here](bacpipe/evaluation/README.md).

 # Available models

+The models all have their model specific code to ensure inference runs smoothly.
+More info on the models and their pipelines can be found [here](bacpipe/pipelines/README.md).

 Models currently include:

 |   Name|   ref paper|   ref code|   sampling rate|   input length| embedding dimension |